On Liberty: Narrow focus

-Some thinkers have criticised Mill's writing for its apparent narrow or unclear focus in several areas.
-Mill makes clear that he only considers adults in his writing, failing to account for how irrational members of society, such as children, ought to be treated.
-Yet Mill's theory relies upon the proper upbringing of children.
-Plank has asserted that Mill fails to account for physical harm, solely concerning himself with spiritual wellbeing.
-He also argues that, while much of Mill's theory depends upon a distinction between private and public harm, Mill seems not to have provided a clear focus on or distinction between the private and public realms.
+Some thinkers have criticised the Mills' writing for its apparent narrow or unclear focus in several areas.
+The Mills makes clear that they only consider adults in their writing, failing to account for how irrational members of society, such as children, ought to be treated.
+Yet their theory relies upon the proper upbringing of children.
+Plank has asserted that the Mills fails to account for physical harm, solely concerning himself with spiritual wellbeing.
+He also argues that, while much of their theory depends upon a distinction between private and public harm, they seems not to have provided a clear focus on or distinction between the private and public realms.

 Religious criticism

-Nigel Warburton states that though Mill encourages religious tolerance, because he does not speak from the perspective of a specific religion, some claim that he does not account for what certain religious beliefs would entail when governing a society.
+Nigel Warburton states that though the Mills encouraged religious tolerance, because they did not speak from the perspective of a specific religion, some claim that they did not account for what certain religious beliefs would entail when governing a society.
 Some religions believe that they have a God given duty to enforce religious norms.
 For them, it seems impossible for their religious beliefs to be wrong, i.e. the beliefs are infallible.
-Therefore, according to Warburton, Mill's principle of total freedom of speech may not apply.
+Therefore, according to Warburton, the Mills' principle of total freedom of speech may not apply.

 Conception of harm

 The harm principle is central to the principles in On Liberty.
-Nigel Warburton says that Mill appears unclear about what constitutes harm.
-Early in the book, he claims that simply being offensive does not constitute harm.
-Later, he writes that certain acts which are permissible and harmless in private are worthy of being prohibited in public.
-This seems to contradict his earlier claim that merely offensive acts do not warrant prohibition because, presumably, the only harm done by a public act which is harmless in private is that it is offensive.
+Nigel Warburton says that the Mills appear unclear about what constitutes harm.
+Early in the book, they claim that simply being offensive does not constitute harm.
+Later, they write that certain acts which are permissible and harmless in private are worthy of being prohibited in public.
+This seems to contradict their earlier claim that merely offensive acts do not warrant prohibition because, presumably, the only harm done by a public act which is harmless in private is that it is offensive.

 Warburton notes that some people argue that morality is the basis of society, and that society is the basis of individual happiness.
 Therefore, if morality is undermined, so is individual happiness.
-Hence, since Mill claims that governments ought to protect the individual's ability to seek happiness, governments ought to intervene in the private realm to enforce moral codes.
+Hence, since the Mills claim that governments ought to protect the individual's ability to seek happiness, governments ought to intervene in the private realm to enforce moral codes.

+Legacy

+A copy of On Liberty is passed to the president of the British Liberal Democrats as a symbol of office.